rhos-infra/bzaf/docs/source/installing.rst

 Prerequisites
 -------------

-.. error:: Python3 currently is not Supported

-.. warning:: Python2 is the only supported version, Python2 might get deprecated in favor of Python3
+.. warning:: Python2 and Python3 are supported, Python2 might get deprecated in favor of Python3 in future releases

 bzaf does not contain any special system level requisites.

-Make sure Python2 and pip are installed on system level or inside a `virtual environment <https://virtualenv.pypa.io/en/latest/>`_ (recommended).
+Make sure Python2/Python3 and pip are installed on system level or inside a `virtual environment <https://virtualenv.pypa.io/en/latest/>`_ (recommended).

 Installation
 ------------